 “To make sure your plan is executable, define upfront what your tactics, timeline and teamwork, including cross-collaboration team points, will look like.
 It makes it easier to follow through on that plan,” Alyssa says.

 Within your 30/60/90-day plan, it’s likely you’ll be running multiple strategies simultaneously.
-If your plan is built out correctly, it will enable you to easily manage all of the moving parts so that your organization can stay on track to achieve its goals.
+If your plan is built out correctly, it will serve as a strategic ‘tentpole’ for months worth of high-impact activities, and enable you to easily manage all of the moving parts so that your organization can stay on track to achieve its goals.

 The 30/60/90-day planning structure works exceptionally well for companies running on a quarterly basis, especially since business objectives are typically reviewed at the company-wide level each quarter.
 So, as you wrap up one 30/60/90-day plan, it’s important to move right into a new three-month plan in order to consistently maintain alignment between your marketing strategy and your organizational needs.